kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 Find the house with the game corner CHIEF in Celadon City.
 Talk to him after beating the Elite-4 to find he's in some dire straights.
 He will offer to buy the pokemon in your team's first slot from you.
+The value is based on the pokemon's DVs, level, catch rate, and whether it is shiny or not.

 #### Bulk Coin Seller
 One of the Rocket grunts walking around the top left corner of Celadon City will now sell you 1000 coins at a time.